gitbls/sdm/Docs/Command-Details.md

 * `--reboot n` &mdash; Restart the system at the end of the First Boot after waiting an additional *n* seconds.
 The `-reboot` switch can be used on the command when customizing the IMG (will apply to all SD Cards) or on the `--burn` command (will apply only to SD cards burned with `--restart` set.
 The system will not restart until the boot process has fully completed.
 Waiting an additional time may be useful if your system has services that take longer to start up on the first boot. sdm waits until *n* seconds (n=20 for `--restart) after the graphical or multi-user target is reached.
 * `--redact` &mdash; See <a href="Passwords.md">Passwords</a> for details.
 * `--redo-customize` &mdash; Directs sdm to not prompt for confirmation to redo the customization on a target found to already be customized.
-* `--regenerate-ssh-host-keys` &mdash; The sdm FirstBoot process will regenerate the SSH host keys on the first system boot once the system time has been synchronized.
+* `--regen-ssh-host-keys` &mdash; The sdm FirstBoot process will regenerate the SSH host keys on the first system boot once the system time has been synchronized.
 The system will move ahead and regenerate the keys if the time has not been synchronized within 60 seconds.
 * `--restart` &mdash; Restart the system at the end of the First Boot.
 The `--restart` switch and `--reboot` are synonomous except that you cannot specify an additional restart wait with the `--restart` switch.
 * `--runonly plugins` &mdash; Only run plugins.
 If no device or directory specified, sdm defaults to directory '/' on the running system.
 * `--showapt` &mdash; Show the output from apt (Package Manager) on the terminal in Phase 1.
 By default, the output is not displayed on the terminal.
 All apt output is captured in /etc/sdm/apt.log in the IMG.
 * `--sdmdir` */path/to* &mdash; sdm normally is in /usr/local/sdm.
 If you want it to be put somewhere else when you customize an image, use this switch to specify the location.
 To install sdm itself into a different directory, specify it as the parameter to EZsdmInstall when you first install sdm
-* `--ssh` *SSHoption* &mdash; Control how SSH is enabled in the image.
-If `--ssh` is not specified or if  *SSHoption* is `service`, SSH will be enabled in the image using the SSH service, just like RasPiOS. if `--ssh none` is specified SSH will not be enabled at all.
-If `--ssh socket` is specified SSH will be enabled using SSH sockets via systemd instead of having the SSH service hanging around all the time.
 * `--update-plugins` &mdash; Typically for sdm development use only.
 When plugins are used during an sdm burn, they are run from the copy in the source IMG.
 This switch causes sdm to look for newer updates on the host system, and update the burn target before running the plugins.
 * `--vncbase` *base* &mdash; Set the base port for VNC virtual desktops; RealVNC Console service is not changed.
 * `--wifi-country` *countryname* &mdash; Specify the name of the country to use for the WiFi Country setting.
 See /usr/share/zoneinfo/iso3166.tab for the complete WiFi Country code list.
 Also see the `--l10n` command switch which will extract the current WiFi Country setting from /etc/wpa_supplicant/wpa_supplicant.conf or /etc/wpa_supplicant/wpa_supplicant-wlan0.conf on the system on which sdm is running.